 Although one would hope that the insensitivity demonstrated by Josie’s teacher here is rare, some schools do take a very hard line, and can be hasty to misconstrue a lack of understanding as defiance.
 For example, Reay’s (2017, p.
 60) research showcased the opinions of school leaders who appeared to view their school more as a correction facility for the morally and culturally ignorant child (and parent) than an educational establishment.
 It is important to consider how the negativity of such a stance might impact on already vulnerable children.

 When discussing the lasting influence that teachers can have on young children, Noddings (2003, p.
 249) states that ‘This first great good of teaching – response‐ability and its positive effects – is clearly relational.’
 If teachers do not practice this ‘first great good of teaching’, if they do not respond to children’s individual needs, then children learn that their voice has no value, that they must remember and regurgitate and that they must conform.
 Teachers do not only teach English, science and maths, they teach children – children who yearn to feel valued.
 Subject knowledge is only one facet of effective pedagogy.
 As Noddings (2003, p.
 194) argues, ‘it is absurd to suppose that we are educating when we ignore those matters that lie at the very heart of human existence.’
 In contrast, human-centred education systems, such as those introduced in the work of Finland by Rautiainen and Tyrvainen (2021, n.p.), focus on developing ‘human to human relationships’.
 This, they argue, creates a ‘virtuous cycle of learning together and trust building’.
 Van Manen (1994) asks whether it is possible to be an authentic teacher without the qualities of responsibility, hopefulness and loving care towards the children we teach.
-Children need to feel seen and safe.
+Children need to feel seen and to feel safe.

 The social pedagogy concept of Haltung deserves far more space than can be accommodated here, so we will suffice to summarise it is an ‘ethos’, ‘mindset’ or ‘attitude’ (Eichsteller, 2010, p.
 1), which acts as a ‘moral compass that guides every action taken in every area of an individual’s life’ (Charfe and Gardner, 2019, p.
 3).
 It motivates our actions and informs how we respond in all contexts.
 Our personal Haltung not only underpins how we relate to learners, but also informs a deeper reflection on the values driving the children we teach, which at times may be quite different from our own.
 Teachers need to be flexible in their pedagogy as there is no formula that will work for all learners in all situations (Määttä and Uusiautti, 2012, p.
 32), but starting from a position of pedagogical love (Page, 2013) means that we see children as unique, and endeavour to understand and support them within their individual context.